AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 <!-- All the assigned and captured content is used in the included template -->

 <!-- The template to render with above values -->

 **Version**: 2.4.7-p1

 This reference contains 141 commands available through the `bin/magento` command-line tool.
 The initial list is auto generated using the `bin/magento list` command at Adobe Commerce.

+## General

 Use the ["Add CLI commands"](https://developer.adobe.com/commerce/php/development/cli-commands/) guide to add a custom CLI command.

->[!NOTE]
->
->You can call `bin/magento` CLI commands using shortcuts instead of the full command name.
+You can call `bin/magento` CLI commands using shortcuts instead of the full command name.
 For example, you can call `bin/magento setup:upgrade` using `bin/magento s:up`, `bin/magento s:upg`.
 See [shortcut syntax](https://symfony.com/doc/current/components/console/usage.html#shortcut-syntax) to understand how to use shortcuts with any CLI command.

->[!NOTE]
->
->This reference is generated from the application codebase.
+This reference is generated from the application codebase.
 To change the content, you can update the source code for the corresponding command implementation in the [codebase](https://github.com/magento) repository and submit your changes for review.
 Another way is to _Give us feedback_ (find the link at the upper right).
 For contribution guidelines, see [Code Contributions](https://developer.adobe.com/commerce/contributor/guides/code-contributions/).

-## Global options
+### Global options

 #### `--help`, `-h`